-3.4.1.
+3.5.1.
 Timetable for Transfer of Status

-Date Action noon on Monday of 5th week of their second In exceptional circumstances, applying to delay term of study (usually Hilary term) Transfer of Status noon on Friday of 8th week of the 2nd term of study (usually Hilary Term) Notifying the office of intention to apply for Transfer of Status noon on Friday of 0th week of the 3rd term of study (usually Trinity term) Submission of materials for the application for Transfer of Status Between 1st and 4th week of the 3rd term of study (usually Trinity term) Interviews arranged by the assessors of the application for Transfer of Status 5th week of the 3rd term of study (usually Trinity term) Reports from assessors for approval by Research Committee
+Action Full-time students Part-time students In exceptional circumstances, applying to delay Transfer of Status noon on Monday of 5th week of their 2nd term of study (usually Hilary term) noon on Monday of 5th week of the 5th term of study (usually Hilary term) Notifying the office of intention to apply for Transfer of Status noon on Friday of 8th week of the 2nd term of study (usually Hilary Term) noon on Friday of 8th week of the 5th term of study (usually Hilary Term) Submission of materials for the application for Transfer of Status noon on Friday of 0th week of the 3rd term of study (usually Trinity term) noon on Friday of 0th week of the 6th term of study (usually Trinity term) Interviews arranged by the assessors of the application for Transfer of Status Between 1st and 4th week of the 3rd term of study (usually Trinity term) Between 1st and 4th week of the 6th term of study (usually Trinity term) Reports from assessors for approval by Research Committee 5th week of the 3rd term of study (usually Trinity term) 5th week of the 6th term of study (usually Trinity term)

-Students must email the Graduate Studies Office stating their intention to apply for Transfer of Status, the title of their thesis and the name of their supervisor by noon on Friday of 8th week of the 2nd term of study (usually Hilary Term).
-Then students must submit materials for their application for Transfer of Status no later than noon on Friday of 0th week in the candidate's third term of study.
+Students must email the Graduate Studies Office stating their intention to apply for Transfer of Status, the title of their thesis and the name of their supervisor by noon on Friday of 8th week of the 2nd term of study (usually Hilary term) for full-time students or Friday of 8th week of the 5th term of study (usually Hilary term) for part-time students.
+Then students must submit materials for their application for Transfer of Status no later than noon on Friday of 0th week in the candidate's third term of study for full-time students or Friday of 0th week in the candidate's 6th term of study for part-time students.
 (For students who began their course at the start of Hilary term or who interrupted their studies for a term, these two deadlines will accordingly fall one term later.)

 In exceptional cases candidates may apply to postpone Transfer of Status by one term.
 An application for delaying Transfer of Status will be granted only due to compelling extenuating circumstances such as ill health or personal difficulties or a compelling academic case supported by the supervisor.
-Candidates seeking such postponement should email the Graduate Studies Office and with an accompanying letter of support from the supervisor not later than noon on Monday of 5th week of the 2nd term of study (usually Hilary term).
+Candidates seeking such postponement should complete form GSO.2b on eVision not later than noon on Monday of 5th week of the 2nd term of study (usually Hilary term) for full-time-students or Monday of 5th week of the 5th term of study (usually Hilary term) for part-time students.

-If students fail to submit an application for Transfer of Status on time and do not apply for a deferral, they will be deemed to have failed their first attempt at Transfer of Status and will have only one further attempt, no later than the beginning of the fourth term of study.
+If students fail to submit an application for Transfer of Status on time and do not apply for a deferral, they will be deemed to have failed their first attempt at Transfer of Status and will have only one further attempt, no later than the beginning of the fourth term of study for full-time students or the seventh term of study for part-time students.

-3.4.2.
+3.5.2.
 Application Materials for Transfer of Status